biomedbigdata/website/content/authors/leon_schwartz/_index.md

 user_groups:
 - BSc and MSc Students

-weight: 8
+weight: 4
 ---

-Carina is a undergraduate student in the bioinformatics program at the TUM and LMU.
-In September 2021, she joined the chair of experimental bioinformatics to work on a bachelor thesis on DNA methylation heterogeneity in plants.
+Franc is working on a bachelor thesis aimed at elucidating the role of hormone secretion and hormone receptors with a focus on secretin in the human gut.
+He is jointly supervised by [Michael Lauber](/authors/michael_lauber) and Andrea Bast-Habersbrunner from the group of Prof. Martin Klingenspor.